-The total budget for 2019 is \$4,131,049 (including fund balance carry forward "Miscellaneous Expense" of \$350,000).
-This is a decrease of \$215,279 (of which \$50,000 is a decrease in ending cash balance) or 5.2% from the 2018 adopted budget of \$4,346,328 (including fund balance carry forward).
+The total budget for 2020 is \$4,042,064 (including fund balance carry forward "Miscellaneous Expense" of \$350,000).
+This is a decrease of \$88,985 or 2.2% from the 2019 adopted budget of \$4,131,049 (including fund balance carry forward).

-The "miscellaneous expense" of \$350,000 for fund balance carry forward represents the amount needed to carry over into the beginning of 2020, to pay expenses prior to tax revenues being received the third week of January or for unexpected cost increases or emergencies.
-The 2019 budgeted Employee Benefits Fund ending cash carry forward is decreased by \$50,000 from \$400,000 in accordance with allowable ending cash.
+The "miscellaneous expense" of \$350,000 for fund balance carry forward represents the amount needed to carry over into the beginning of 2021, to pay expenses prior to tax revenues being received the third week of January or for unexpected cost increases or emergencies.
 The fund balance carry forward and miscellaneous lines in the budget cannot be more than 15% of the total Employee Benefit Fund expenditure budget.
-TSCPL's combined percentage is 8.5%.
+TSCPL's combined percentage is 8.7%.

-- FICA and Medicare Rates (6.2% and 1.45%, respectively) will remain the same in 2019 as in 2018. - Kansas Public Employees Retirement System (KPERS) The 2019 employer rate will be 8.89% compared to 8.39% in 2018.
-This is a .50% statutorily set increase based on actuarial valuations for local, non-school employers.
+- FICA and Medicare Rates (6.2% and 1.45%, respectively) will remain the same in 2020 as in 2019. - Kansas Public Employees Retirement System (KPERS) The 2020 employer rate will be 8.61% compared to 8.89% in 2019.
 The rate for death and disability insurance benefits will continue at 1.0%.
-The net increase in KPERS rates for 2019 is .50%. - KPERS Working After Retirement The 2018 Kansas Legislature passed a bill that impacts those employees working after retirement (WAR).
+The net decrease in KPERS rates for 2020 is .28%. - KPERS Working After Retirement The 2018 Kansas Legislature passed a bill that impacts those employees working after retirement (WAR).
 The Library currently has four WAR employees.
 The intent of the legislative changes is to simplify the rate and earnings limit structures for KPERS retirees who return to work for the same or a different KPERS employer, but retain some punitive costs for employers.
 Employees will no longer be subject to the \$25,000 earnings limit cap and will continue to not pay into the plan.
-Instead, employers will now pay rates of 8.89% on all wages up to \$25,000 and 30% on

-- all wages over \$25,000.
-The impact of the WAR rule and rate changes has been projected for 2019 at a cost of \$41,094.
-About \$11,700 will be offset by revenues from reimbursement of salaries and fringe benefits by the Library Foundation. - Workers Compensation Insurance Ratings continue to be low, but recent experience anticipates an increase in future ratings and cost.
-A 4% increase over 2019 actual to-date is projected or \$2,900 more than the 2018 budget. - Unemployment Compensation Insurance The rate is set by the State of Kansas and will remain at .1% of gross wages in 2019. - Health/Dental Insurance Rates are projected to remain flat due to the most recent claims experience review by the current insurance provider.
+Instead, employers will now pay rates of 8.61% on all wages up to \$25,000 and 30% on all wages over \$25,000.
+The impact of the WAR rule and rate changes has been projected for 2020 at a cost of \$43,520.
+About \$12,400 will be offset by revenues from reimbursement of salaries and fringe benefits by the Library Foundation. - Workers Compensation Insurance Ratings continue to be low, but recent experience anticipates an increase in future ratings and cost.
+However, costs did not increase as much or as quickly as expected.
+A 16.8% decrease over 2020 actual to-date is projected or \$12,800 less than the 2019 budget. - Unemployment Compensation Insurance The rate is set by the State of Kansas and will remain at .1% of gross wages in 2020. - Health/Dental Insurance Rates are projected to remain flat due to the most recent claims experience review by the current insurance provider.
 The actual rates will not be known until September or October.
 Both plans were offered for competitive bid for the 2016 plan year.
 This resulted in staying with the current medical provider at nearly flat rates and a 25% decrease in dental rates.
-This line item also includes another year of employer contributions to Health Savings Accounts, based on about 50% of eligible employees enrolling in the qualified high-deductible health plan.
-The goal remains to contain the cost of health care benefits, yet retain a quality, accessible health plan for employees. - Shrinkage A 1.85% reduction from gross salaries allows savings of \$24,093 in related percentage-based fringe benefits to be budgeted to fund other cost increases.
+This line item also includes another year of employer contributions to Health Savings Accounts, based on about 50% of eligible employees enrolling in the qualified high-

+- deductible health plan.
+The goal remains to contain the cost of health care benefits, yet retain a quality, accessible health plan for employees. - Shrinkage A 1.85% reduction from gross salaries allows savings of \$25,009 in related percentage-based fringe benefits to be budgeted to fund other cost increases.